How to Plan The Perfect Peru Family Vacation in 2025

 Acclimatization is key: Cusco is at 3,400m, and altitude sickness is real.
 Spend at least 1–2 days taking it easy before doing any big hikes.

 Try all the food: Peruvian food is unreal.
 Loads of local dishes, Japanese fusion, and street food.
 Ceviche, lomo saltado, and fresh juices were all hits with our family.
+But if you’re traveling with a picky eater there are plenty of western style restaurants and even some McDonalds, I’m sure the chicken nuggets will do the trick!

 Explore Cusco on foot: The city is walkable and packed with charm: cobblestone streets, cute courtyards, and colonial architecture everywhere.
+Your kids will have so much fun spotting all the alpacas around!

 Bring layers: The weather changes fast, especially in the mountains.
 Mornings and nights can be chilly, even if it’s hot in the daytime.
+I recommend bringing ear warmers and some gloves for when you’re in Cusco.

 Download Google Translate: Especially handy in smaller towns where English isn’t widely spoken.
 It saved us more than once.